juliasungg/DH-150-Project/Assignment #2/README.md

+Introduction/Methodlogy

+For my UT, I decided to test the usability of the [Allkpop website](www.allkpop.com)Allkpop is an online Kpop news/media community where people can find the newest K-pop related articles and content.
+Along with an ecommerce site and open forum, this site not only allows Kpop fans to find news but also engage in other fan-related activities to support their artists.

+I recorded the screen and the participants' voice using QuickTime player.
+The session captured the participant's actions as she went through the tasks on the websites as well as her thoughts while performing the tasks.

+I gathered users around me who were most similar to the target audience, the Kpop community.
+Each session lasted approximately 15 minutes.
+During the session, I, the moderator, guided the user through the questionaire and asked them to perform three tasks that tackled some of the usability issues I found in my heuristic evaluation.
+Upon finishing the tasks, I asked the users to fill out some questions regarding the tasks on a scale, such as how likely they disagree/agree with a statement regarding the task.
+Throughout the session, I encouraged the users to speak aloud, and asked clarifying questions.

+Some of the main usability issues I found in my heuristic evaluation was
+1. The confusion with the menu tabs and the overall navigation of the website.
+I found it difficult to find specific content that I was interested in.
+For example, if I was interetsed in a specific artist, I would not be able to find their content easily.
+2. Error prevention in the comment section.
+3. The lack of synchronization between the affiliated ecommerce site and main website.
+I didn't see the point of having the shopping cart icon on the main website if it only redirects me to the eccomerce site to view my shopping items.

+The UT took part in a quiet space in my apartment.
+I had trouble downloading software that recorded both the screen and the user, so I opted to only screen record and have the voice-over in the background. (which was acceptable for this assignment).
+Since this is a pilot test, I conducted two trials until the UT session was able to run smoothly.

 One paragraph explaining the purpose of UT, how & what you want to test especially based on the findings of heuristic evaluation.